 Invest in optimisation tools.
 Sometimes it’s not just what you say in the message, but when you send your message.
 For a more sophisticated operation, consider employing tools like a system that determines the best time to send your message to each subscriber.

-Avoid language that looks like spam: Customers will never even see your email if it gets caught in the spam filter, so avoid suspect subject-line wording like “click now to win a prize!”
+Avoid language that looks like spam.
+Customers will never even see your email if it gets caught in the spam filter, so avoid suspect subject-line wording like “click now to win a prize!”
 Also, while you want subscribers who opt in, you also need to make sure customers can opt out of email, and to comply with other applicable legal marketing requirements.

 Send clear, attractive messages.
 You don’t want to send an email that sounds too good to be true (or legal), but you do want to appeal to your customers with great offers and easy-to-understand language.
+Crafting the right tone of voice for your emails can make a significant impact on how your messages are received.

 How to start an email marketing programme.